-Parents should submit a request in writing to Pierrepont Gamston Primary School as early as possible.
-The governors of the school will make decisions based on the circumstances of each case and in the best interests of the child concerned.
-This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, the child's medical history and the views of a medical professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
-The views of the head teacher will also be taken into account.
-When informing a parent of the decision on the year group to which the child should be admitted, the parent will be notified of the reasons for the decision.
+The School as an own admission authority is responsible for making the decision about which year group a child should be admitted to and the governing body will consider the circumstances of each case, the child concerned and take account of the views of the headteacher.
+This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, the child's medical history and the views of a medical professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were for not being born prematurely.
+Parents will be notified of the reasons for any decision.

 Where it is agreed that a child will be admitted out of the normal age group and, as a consequence of that decision, the child will be admitted to a relevant age group (i.e. the age group to which pupils are normally admitted to the school) the local authority and admission authority must process the application as part of the main admissions round on the basis of their determined admission arrangements only, including the application of oversubscription criteria where applicable.

 The parent has a statutory right to appeal against the refusal of a place at a school for which they have applied.
 This right does not apply if they are offered a place at the school but it is not in their preferred age group.